craftgate/craftgate-dotnet-client/README.md

         ExpireMonth = "11",
         Cvc = "123"
     },
-    Items = new List<CreatePaymentItemDto>
+    Items = new List<PaymentItem>
     {
-        new CreatePaymentItemDto
+        new PaymentItem
         {
             Name = "Item 1",
             Price = new decimal(30.0),
-            SubMerchantMemberId = 1,
+            ExternalId = "externalId-1"
-            SubMerchantMemberPrice = new decimal(27.0)
         },
-        new CreatePaymentItemDto
+        new PaymentItem
         {
             Name = "Item 2",
-            Price = new decimal(50.0),
+            Price = new decimal(50.0)
-            SubMerchantMemberId = 1,
-            SubMerchantMemberPrice = new decimal(42.0)
         },
-        new CreatePaymentItemDto
+        new PaymentItem
         {
-            Name = "Sanitizer",
+            Name = "Item 3",
             Price = new decimal(20.0),
-            SubMerchantMemberId = 1,
+            ExternalId = "externalId-3"
-            SubMerchantMemberPrice = new decimal(18.0)
         }
     }
 };